Mario Batali Faces New Lawsuit Over Sexual Assault Claims

 "I am not attempting a professional comeback," he stated at the time.
 "My only focus is finding a personal path forward—a path where I can continue my charitable endeavors—helping the underprivileged and those in need."

-Still these weren't the only allegations he faced.
+Still, these weren't the only allegations he faced.
 Back in December, Eater published an article in which four women accused him of inappropriate behavior.

 "I apologize to the people I have mistreated and hurt," part of Batali's statement to E!
 News read at the time.
 "Although the identities of most of the individuals mentioned in these stories have not been revealed to me, much of the behavior described does, in fact, match up with ways I have acted.
 That behavior was wrong and there are no excuses.
 I take full responsibility and am deeply sorry for any pain, humiliation or discomfort I have caused to my peers, employees, customers, friends and family."